 Cement & Gypsum

 A form of cement was in use as early as 7000BC and the Romans built major structures using it, but it was Joseph Aspdin, whose 1824 patent for Portland cement – so called because it resembled the stone quarried on the Isle of Portland off the south coast of England – that announced the birth of the modern cement industry.
 Consumption has grown relentlessly ever since.
-By the late 1980’s, world production had topped a billion tonnes; it is expected to exceed two billion tonnes by 2010.*
+By the late 1980’s, world cement production had reached one billion tonnes per year; today it is approaching two billion tonnes per year.

-In the gypsum industry, from raw materials handling in the stockyard to grinding and calcining raw gypsum into plaster products, Claudius Peters is a name known throughout the world gypsum industry.
+In the gypsum industry, from raw materials handling in the stockyard to grinding and calcining raw gypsum into plaster products, Claudius Peters is a name recognised and revered the world over.